 In any organisation, there exists a risk that management have the ability to process transactions or make adjustments to the financial records outside the normal financial control processes.
 Such issues could lead to a material misstatement in the financial statements.
 This is treated as a presumed risk area in accordance with ISA (UK) 240 - The auditor's responsibilities relating to fraud in an audit of financial statements.

-How the scope of Key judgement our audit responded to the significant risk
+our audit responded to the significant risk